rasmus-kirk/halo/documents/thesis/03-plonk/02-arguments.md

 \end{aligned}
 $$

 Completeness is trivial.
 As for soundness.
-We can interpretate each side of the equality as a polynomial variable in $\g$:
+We can interpret each side of the equality as a polynomial variable in $\g$:

 $$